-Home to the Geechee and Gullah cultures and lifestyles, the Charleston ghetto story is unique and different compared to other cities in the south or other cities from around the country.
+Home to the Geechee and Gullah cultures and lifestyles, the Charleston ghetto story is unique and different compared to other cities in the south or around the country.

 The entire area, not just the city of Charleston but Summerville, Mt.
-Pleasant, Berkely County, Monks Corner, and the Lowcountry islands, is part of the Geechee culture that has been known to build strong minded people.
+Pleasant, Berkely County, Monks Corner and the Lowcountry islands, is part of the Geechee culture that has been known to built strong minded people.

 “Gullah is an English-based, creolized language that naturally evolved from the unique circumstances of, and was spoken by slaves in South Carolina and Georgia.
-It is not a written language….Along with many of the African and English words and expressions, it also contains some other foreign languages…depending on the nationality of the slave owner.
-The word Gullah is believed to be a mispronunciation of the African word Gora or Gola, which were names of tribes living in Sierra Leone, West Africa.”*
+It is not a written language…Along with many of the African and English words and expressions, it also contains some other foreign languages…depending on the nationality of the slave owner.
+The word Gullah is believed to be a mispronunciation of the African word Gora or Gola, which were names of tribes living in Sierra Leone, West Africa.”* – Alphonso Brown

 In the beginning of Charleston’s history, most blacks lived separate from mostly everything that was not part of their community and culture, until bridges were built connecting the different societies.

-Like most southern cities, Charleston began to decline from the early 1900s to the mid-1900s, as many people were leaving the Lowcountry and other parts of the Charleston area for the northern states.
+Like most southern cities, Charleston began to decline between the early 1900s and mid-1900s as many people were leaving the Lowcountry and other parts of the Charleston for communities in the northern states of America.

-As stated above, the actual city of Charleston is losing its black communities, with most people are moving and living in areas like West Ashley, North Charleston, and other communities throughout the surrounding areas of the Charleston metropolitan.
+As stated above, the actual city of Charleston is losing its black communities with most people moving and living areas like West Ashley, North Charleston or other communities throughout the surrounding areas of the Charleston metropolitan.